Marketing in the 80s Compared to Today

 Today, the alternative is email marketing.
 It’s incredibly cost-effective when done right.
 For every $1 spent on email marketing, there is an ROI of $36.
 Email marketing is an easy way to gain new sales and refresh old leads and maintain relationships with existing customers.

-1980s: TV Commercials
+1980s: Local TV Commercials

-Of course commercials on TV are still around, but the game has changed a bit since the ’80s.
+Of course, commercials on TV are still around, but the game has changed a bit since the ’80s.
 With streaming services turning into the main form of TV consumption, commercials aren’t seen in the same way as they once were.

 TV commercials come with a hefty cost, but video ads on YouTube and Facebook have become a game-changer.
 A video ad doesn’t even have to be a high-budget production.
 With this method, you can be extra specific with your messaging and cut costs by targeting the right audiences at the right time.